-Alcohol Related Harm : Awareness Week
+Alcohol Related Harm : Awareness Week, What can you do?

 The Awareness Week on Alcohol Related Harm (AWARH) was initiated in 2013 by a group of like-minded organisations following three Roundtable meetings on an integrated approach to alcohol-related harm.

 During the roundtable meetings, the organisations agreed that an EU-level awareness raising campaign should be established to provide information on the detrimental effects associated with alcohol consumption.
 The first AWARH was held on the week of 13th May 2013 under the Month of the Brain.